Best laid plans

 Arrangements made, he went in and sent the officer to guard the door.

-‘Vest took one, the other did hit my side, some damage.
+She was quite awake and able to respond.
+‘Vest took one, the other did hit my side, some damage they say, it’s sore.
 They never tried the headshot.’

 ‘We can talk tomorrow about all that.
 You have that buzzer, any hour, I’ll be twelve minutes.
-Anyone comes in not the officer or doc, there’s trouble, push the buzzer.’
+Anyone comes in not the officer or doctor, push the buzzer.’

 ‘He can’t even go to the loo, he has to use a bedpan inside the room.’

 ‘So no information about her condition gets out – she’s alive, that’s all.
-The moment I can open up, Sarah, the instant, you will be the first to be told, by me, privately.’
+The moment I can open up, Jenny, the instant, you will be the first to be told, by me, privately.’

 ‘Are you going back to see her?’